CaseyK9/ParioX/README.md

 # Known issues/TODO:
+- Add support for Adsense on view.php / index.php
 - Create an actual front page and not a dummy bootstrap layout
 - Make it so the original filename will be kept upon download(this is more needed for uploaded files than images)
 - Clean up the view page a bit